What Is A Female Pirate Called

 Motivations of Female Pirates

 The reasons women turned to piracy were as varied as the women themselves.
 Some were driven by economic necessity, seeking a means to support themselves and their families.
-Others were escaping abusive relationships or seeking refuge from the limited opportunities available to women in their societies.
+Worth adding: others were escaping abusive relationships or seeking refuge from the limited opportunities available to women in their societies.
 Still others were drawn to the adventure and freedom that pirate life offered, a chance to break free from the constraints of domesticity and make their own destinies.

 Historical Context